vittorio01/SmartAlarm/README.md

     <img src="/documentation/main_structure.png" alt="System structure">
 </p>

-# Clock system (1 person)
+# Clock system

 This layer represents the operational basis of the project and has the task of managing all basic information including date, time, day of the week, "" environmental information (temperature and light)"" implementing an alarm clock system which, in addition to having the same characteristics as normal alarm clocks , allows you to launch and monitor minigames via the Activity launch system.
 From the user's point of view, the clock system manages two main menus: one dedicated to displaying information and one for changing settings.

 ## main screen

 The main screen is displayed whenever the alarm clock does not have to do anything else.
-Like a normal alarm clock, this screen has to represent some necessary information (date, time, day of the week,...) ""and some optional ones to make it cooler (temperature, day/night,...)"".
-The design can be chosen freely by the assigned programmer (please make it nice and stylish).
+Like a normal alarm clock, this screen has to represent some necessary information.
 <p align="center">
     <img width="200" src="/documentation/main.png" alt="Main panel">
 </p>
 <p align="center">
     Esempio Scemo
 </p>
-""Some ideas for making:
+""Some ideas for future improvements:

 - The backlighting of the display could be annoying during the night and consume energy.
 It would be nice to find a system to keep the display backlight on only when the device understands how much it is being used, such as when a key is pressed or when a movement is received

-- Some unintelligent people may leave the alarm clock upside down.
-Do you remember how the professor implemented the accelerometer?
-Well we understand each other
+- Some people may leave the alarm clock upside down.
+A future implementation may use the giroscope to recognize the right position and rotate the screen automatically.
 ""

 ## Settings menu

 The settings menu is used for changing basic information and assigning alarms.
 From a graphical point of view, it is a simple menu accessible by pressing a key which contains a list of modifiable information (date and time) and a submenu for setting alarms.

-""Ideas for making:
+""Ideas for future upgrades:
-- It would be very satisfying to be able to scroll through the settings using the analog pad on the left and select the option using one of the two buttons on the right
 - Some useful settings may change other aspects of the alarm such as the volume of ringtones
 - When power fails the menu should be launched soon after next boot to set all lost information.""

-### Alarm submenu
-""
-This submenu is entirely dedicated to alarm management.
-For the realization one could opt for a simple version that contains a predefined number of alarm clocks or a more complex version that gives the possibility of assigning an arbitrary number.

-Ideas for making:

-- All alarm clocks could use the same ringtone but the result would be quite boring.
-It could therefore be the user himself who chooses the ringtones.
 - An even more complex system could allow the user to choose one or more days of the week in which to activate (actually management could be too difficult)""